Re-walid/Quiz-System-Unity-Package/README.md

 ## Opening The Quiz System:

 There are multiple ways to open the Quiz System, allowing you to select the method that best suits your requirements.
-One of these methods is the \"Manual\" approach:

 -   **Manual**: